pau1ie/Booklet/documents/user/usage.rst

 .. image:: ../_static/output_setting004.png

-*Fold* option is restricted to some special sheet numbers in *Leaves* and they are notated :code:`{number}f`.
-The default transformation does not rotate pages for the fold.
-Check this option, if you want to get a direct result file to fold.
+As noted above, the *Fold* option is only enabled when selecting particular numbers of pages per section in the *Pages* drop down, those with the :code:`{number}f` suffix.
+By default pages are not rotated to allow them to be folded.
+If this option is selected, the output file is generated with the individual pages in order and rotation such that they end up in the correct order once the page is folded.
-It is automatically checked when you check *imposition* option in the advanced tab.
+Selecting the *imposition* option in the advanced tab has the same effect.

 Riffling direction
 """"""""""""""""""""""""""""""""""""""""

 *Riffling direction* is a riffling direction of the output file.
+The default is: `right`, which is correct in most cases.
-The default: `right`. `left` is for old Asian, Arabic, and Hebrew manuscripts.
+`left` is for old Asian, Arabic, and Hebrew manuscripts.

 Advanced options